dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-server-environments-for-web-deployment/configuring-a-database-server-for-web-deploy-publishing.md

 - Add a login for the web server machine account to the SQL Server instance.
 - Map the machine account login to any required database roles (typically **db\_datareader** and **db\_datawriter**).

-If your web application is running on a server farm, rather than a single server, you&#x27;ll need to repeat these procedures for every web server in the server farm.
+If your web application is running on a server farm, rather than a single server, you'll need to repeat these procedures for every web server in the server farm.

 > [!NOTE]
 > For more information on application pool identities and accessing network resources, see [Application Pool Identities](https://go.microsoft.com/?linkid=9805123).